AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    You can take and extend this image for your own course if you would like, but it would be best to stay as generic as possible.

+3. A course directory ``/course``, available only to instructors.
+   This comes default, with a quota of 1GB (combined with coursedata).
+Note: instructors should manage assignments and so on using git or some other version control system.

-3. A list of instructors (Aalto usernames).
+4. A list of instructors (Aalto usernames).
 This can be null if not using nbgrader or ``/coursedata``.
 Instructors will be added to a Aalto unix group named ``jupyter-$coursename`` to limit data access.
+To request new instructors, contact CS-IT and ask that people be added/removed from your group ``jupyter-$coursename``.

-4. A list of students (Aalto usernames).
+5. A list of students (Aalto usernames).
 This can be null if anyone with an Aalto account should be able to access the environment (this is recommended to be as open as possible and to save manual effort).